wookie41/neat/worklog.md

 TODO:
-- create a common way to request uniform data based on a struct
-- move the instanced draws buffers into the mesh render task specific bind group
 - anisotrophy
 - use smaller presision for vertex attributes
 - create a helper function for binding mesh vertex attributes
 - non-uniform scale support for normal matrix
-- get rid of render_passes.json.
-Instead, create them based on the image formats and reuse based on that
 - add an option to initialize an image with color and make the default texture white

 INPROGRESS